Roderigue Hortalez and Company: The proposal

-Hortalez & Co. conducted business with the Americans from France through Connecticut merchant Silas Deane, who was sharing a covert trade agency with Thomas Morris the half-brother of Robert Morris (financier).
-Because this business did not include Arthur Lee, Lee then made it a point that Beaumarchais would never be paid for the goods he provided.
-He did this, not to harm Beaumarchais, but to deprive a political competitor his commission.
-As a result of Lee's actions, Deane lived in disgrace and poverty for years, and eventually died trying to prove that he was due the money.

 Opposition

 The only major opposition to the plan came from French minister of finance Baron Turgot.
 He insisted that American independence would occur whether or not France financed the rebellion.
 He said the funding would add to the already heavy burden of a general French military and naval buildup and would lead to bankruptcy.
 Turgot eventually resigned in protest.

+The operation in action

+Louis XVI and Vergennes agreed.
+Both states were unwilling to openly show their support, at least until after the rebellion had successfully begun.